freezy/dmd-extensions/README.md

 ## Credits

 - NoEx for the excellent TPA grabber code.
-- [Cropper](http://cropper.codeplex.com/) for some of the neat screen capture code
 - Tom Speirs, Lucky1, CarnyPriest and Russdx for their help on the DMD code
 - Lucky1 for instructions and details about the coloring feature
+- DJRobX for helping with the dynamic coloring, better performance and much more.
 - Adrian Page from Barnstorm for his help setting up the slave correctly.